ANSSI-FR/MLA/CRYPTO.md

 - Forward secrecy

-The algorithm used does not provide forward secrecy [^hpke], ie. someone knowing a recipient private key will always be able to read an archive sent to this recipient.
+The algorithm used does not provide forward secrecy [^hpke], i.e. someone knowing a recipient private key will always be able to read an archive sent to this recipient.

 Fundamentally, additional information are missing to provide this property (sender public key, pre-sharedkey, etc.).